Marine-life rich Sea of Cortez. Dramatic beaches and coastlines.

 Sail from Vancouver’s Coastal Range vistas to the Pacific Coast’s warmer waters via Seattle’s famed Pike Place Market, Portland’s eccentric and artistic enclaves, San Francisco’s trendy Silicon Valley architecture and timeless Cabo San Lucas beach sunsets.
 Stay late for dining, dancing and exploring Portland’s Riverwalk and Sausalito’s lively waterfront.
 Along the way James Beard Foundation chefs will serve up culinary demonstrations and award-winning recipes.
 South of the border you’ll snorkel in the Sea of Cortez, shop Puerto Vallarta’s boardwalk, and seek out sleepy sloths and other rare and reclusive wildlife high in the lush canopies of Costa Rica’s cloud forests.

 Cozumel to St. Maarten - 11 Days

 Cruise through the Greater Antilles discovering magical places that fell off the map and tiny gems that were never on it in the first place.
 Skip the crowds of Montego Bay and Ocho Rios and head instead for the silver screen beauty of Port Antonio, “discovered” by Errol Flynn and then long forgotten.
-Enjoy the retro-Caribbean vibe of Grand Cayman and the undersea wonderland of Isla Catalina.
+Enjoy the retro-Caribbean vibe of Grand Cayman and the undersea wonderland of La Romana.
 Sink into the sand on perfect white beaches, dive to pirate shipwrecks, swim beneath waterfalls wrapped in jungle and fall in love with a Caribbean you didn’t know still existed.